All Episodes

 They should be praying.

-They should be praying for God to forgive them for letting the gun lobby lobby run this country.
+They should be praying for God to forgive them for letting the gun lobby run this country.

-The Congress can be heroes by doing literally anything.
+And the bar is so low right now that Congress can be heroes by doing literally anything.

-Universal background checks, or come up with a better answer.
+Universal background checks or come up with a better answer.

-Enforce Obama's executive order that denied mentally ill gun purchases, or a better answer.
+Enforce Obama's executive order that denied mentally ill gun purchases or a better answer.

-Reinstate the assault weapons ban, or come up with a better answer.
+Reinstate the assault weapons ban or come up with a better answer.

 Anything but nothing.